Gregory, South Dakota

 Gregory is a city in western Gregory County, South Dakota, United States.
 The population was 1,221 at the 2020 census.

 History

 Gregory was laid out in 1904.
 The city took its name from its location in Gregory County.
 A post office called Gregory has been in operation since 1904.
 The local paper for Gregory and the surrounding county, the Gregory Times-Advocate, was founded in 1910.

 On May 8, 1965, an F5 tornado touched down on the town without causing any fatalities.

 Geography

 Gregory is located along U.S. Route 18 and South Dakota Highway 47 between Burke, seven miles to the southeast and Dallas, four miles to the west.
 Ponca Creek flows past Gregory, two miles to the south and the headwaters of South Fork Whetstone Creek lie to the northeast.

 According to the United States Census Bureau, the city has a total area of 1.71 sqmi, all land.

-Gregory has been assigned the ZIP code 57533 and the FIPS place code 26180.